 - Location: Ideally, the house should be in a private area somewhat remote from nearby feeders or bird baths where a lot of other activity could make brooding parents anxious.
 Placing a birdhouse in a more concealed area helps camouflage the house, and nearby branches for perching will give adult birds a good place to watch over their family.
 Some birds, such as bluebirds and purple martins, do prefer birdhouses in more open areas.

 - Height: Different species have different preferences for the heights at which they will build their nests (see list below).
 Higher houses are generally safer from feral cats and similar predators, but they can be more difficult to mount, clean, and monitor.
-It is most important that the house be mounted safely and securely, even if the height may not be ideal.
+It is most important that the house is mounted safely and securely, even if the height may not be ideal.

 - Climate: In excessively rainy areas, it is best to mount a birdhouse in a sheltered area, while in a very hot region, a cooler, shaded location is essential.
 The entrance hole should always be facing away from prevailing winds to help protect delicate hatchlings.